 Some Attractions Require Pre-Booking, Even With the Dublin Pass

 In essence, the Pass allows the visitor a hassle-free way of accessing the city’s top historical sites, museums, visitor locations, and other tourist attractions conveniently, with just one cost-effective ticket purchase.
-It’s also a great way to save money with a group, such as a family vacation to Ireland.
+It’s also a great way to save money with a group, such as on a family vacation to Ireland.

 However, you should be aware that some attractions still require that you reserve a time or slot to visit.
 This is especially important in the winter in Dublin so you’re not waiting around outside trying to get into an attraction or tour.